mamazu/grid-config-converter/README.md

 * Check if the output even works.
 * Check to see if there are options that are unhandled. (try to convert more grids)
 * See if the output of the yaml and the php produces the same grid array after being parsed by Sylius
+* Maybe try to optimize the code.
+Currently, it generates a lot of extra use statements